eclipse-vertx/vert.x/manual.md

 The `vertx run` command can take a few optional parameters, they are:

-* `-config <config_file>` Provide some configuration to the verticle. `config_file` is the name of a text file containing a JSON object that represents the configuration for the verticle.
+* `-conf <config_file>` Provide some configuration to the verticle. `config_file` is the name of a text file containing a JSON object that represents the configuration for the verticle.
 This is optional.

 * `-cp <path>` The path on which to search for the main and any other resources used by the verticle.
 This is ignored if you are running an installed module.
 This defaults to `.` (current directory).
 If your verticle references other scripts, classes or other resources (e.g. jar files) then make sure these are on this path.
 The path can contain multiple path entries separated by `:` (colon).
 Each path entry can be an absolute or relative path to a directory containing scripts, or absolute or relative filenames for jar or zip files.
     An example path might be `-cp classes:lib/otherscripts:jars/myjar.jar:jars/otherjar.jar`